Go Green With The Green Homes Grant Scheme

 Contractors and the green home grant scheme

 This is the important bit for you, the installer!
 Quality of workmanship lies at the heart of the scheme with tradespeople urged to sign up for TrustMark accreditation or Microgeneration Certification Scheme (MCS).
 Also, if you are a heat pump installer then you must be registered with the MCS.
+The latest changes to the Government Terms and Conditions means that subcontractors are no longer required to also be TrustMark accredited.
+They also don’t have to be PAS or MCS certified but all work must be carried out in accordance with the relevant PAS or MCS requirements.

 As the Green Homes Grant scheme requires the work to be completed by a TrustMark Registered Business you may want to consider this.
 So, if you install: Solid wall, under-floor, cavity wall or roof insulation.
 Air source or ground source heat pumps.
 Solar thermal systems.
 Double or triple glazing/secondary glazing.
 Energy-efficient doors.
 Hot water tanks/appliance tank thermostats/heating controls.